1980 Moradabad riots

+The violent incidents continued until November 1980.
+The total death tally is uncertain: Justice MP Saxena Committee's Report found 83 deaths in communal rioting.
+However unofficial reports claim the death toll to be in several hundreds, as high as 2500.
+The riots greatly affected the city's noted brassware industry, which saw a sharp decline in the production and export figures.

 Background

 Moradabad has a history of Hindu-Muslim riots; the first such riot occurred in 1848, followed by another one in 1872.
 In the 1880s, there were more Hindu voters in the city.
 However, the Muslim secretary of the Municipality always drew the electoral ward boundaries in such a way that Hindus were concentrated in one ward, while the Muslims had the majority in the remaining five wards.
 As a result, the Muslims always had the majority in the municipal body.
 Following protests by the Hindus, the ward boundaries were re-drawn and the Hindus gained majority in the municipality.
 Both the communities used their administrative power to assert their religious interests, leading to communal animosity.

 In the 1930s, the Muslim League, which demanded a separate country for Muslims, gained popularity in Moradabad.
 The local leader and lawyer Qazi Taslim Husain turned the Islamic Musafir Khana near the Moradabad railway station into a center for separatist politics in the city.
 The Hindu organizations Arya Samaj and Rashtriya Swayamsevak Sangh (RSS) organized akharas in the city, campaigning against the Muslims.
 Following the partition of India, widespread riots broke out in the city in January 1948.
 Again in 1978, Hindu-Muslim violence broke out in Sambhal (then part of the Moradabad district).